gus3000/PokemonViewer/Readme.md

 ﻿# Pokémon Viewer
-This project is intended to add a view of your Pokemon Team to your stream.
+This is a bizhawk add-on.
+Its goal is to add a view of your Pokémon Team to your stream while you play Pokémon Emerald (and other games in the future).

 ## Requirements
 - npm
-- TODO : script that downloads Bizhawk
+- TODO : script that automatically downloads Bizhawk